raspberrypilearning/shakespearean-insult-generator/worksheet.md

 ## Displaying the result on a GUI

 If you would like to make your insult generator easy to use, you could add a basic GUI.
+Ensure you have followed the [software installation instructions](software.md) to install the guizero library before attempting this section.

 1. At the start of your program, after the line of code where you imported the random library, import the guizero library: